meteficha/blog.felipe.lessa.nom.br/README.md

 to use Wordpress, but decided to change into a website written with Hakyll with my own CSS.

-As of now, the rewrite is still ongoing and this site isn't live yet.
+~~As of now, the rewrite is still ongoing and this site isn't live yet.~~

+Launched on July 27th, 2016! :)

 ## License